A Few Things We Believe

 We know how to raise bilingual children.

-From birth to the age of 5 or 6, children’s brains are wired for language learning.
+From birth, children’s brains are wired for language learning.
 If Mom speaks one language, Dad another and everyone else a third, children will sort it out and in a few years be able to converse in all three.

 Read more…